jbush001/NyuziProcessor/hardware/fpga/de2-115/README.md

 		make run

 Other notes:
-- Programs can be reloaded by pressing the reset button and executing the runit script or makefile again.
+- Reload programs by pressing the reset button (push button 0) and executing the makefile again.
 - Many programs with makefiles have a target 'fpgarun' that will load them onto the FPGA board using the serial loader.
-- The bitstream does not need to be reloaded (step 3) as long as the board is powered (it will be lost if it is turned off, however).
+- You do not need to reload tThe bitstream (step 3) as long as the board is powered (it will be lost if it is turned off, however).
-- The program target does not resynthesize the bitstream if source files have changed.
+- The `program` target does not resynthesize the bitstream if source files have changed.
   This must be done explicitly by typing make.